 A community-based programme for children in need of physiotherapy and/or occupational therapy.
 Many of these children have cerebral palsy caused by a congenital disorder, birth injury, or damage as a result of cerebral malaria.
 Others have learning disabilities, epilepsy or hydrocephalus.
 This is not an exhaustive list.

-Evas, a trained Occupational Therapist as well as the Project Manager, has set up Life Skills Clinics in different locations.
+Flavia, a qualified physiotherapist, engages with children and their carers at Life Skills clinics in different locations.
 These clinics give parents and carers the opportunity to learn how to massage, exercise and position their children, and help them develop “life skills” such as sitting, chewing, verbalising, crawling and walking.

 As they grow and develop the children are encouraged to do as much as possible for themselves.
 This is not only important for their physical health but also their mental and emotional health.

 The clinics act as parent support groups, giving parents the chance to help and encourage one another.
-Where possible Evas also visits families in their own homes to give advice and support.
+Where possible, Flavia also visits families in their own homes to give advice and support.

 Project needs money for: